fluent/fluent-bit/documentation/input/mqtt.md

 The __MQTT__ input plugin, allows to retrieve messages/data from MQTT control packets over a TCP connection.

-## Configuration File
+## Configuration Parameters

-[Fluent Bit](http://fluentbit.io) sources distribute an example configuration file for the MQTT plugin and it's located under _conf/in_mqtt.conf_.
-The plugin recognizes the following setup under a __MQTT__ section:
+The plugin supports the following configuration parameters:

 | Key      | Description       |
 | ---------|-------------------|
 | Listen   | Listener network interface, default: 0.0.0.0 |
 | Port     | TCP port where listening for connections, default: 1883 |

+## Getting Started

+In order to read the head of a file, you can run the plugin from the command line or through the configuration file:

+### Command Line

+### Configuration File

+[Fluent Bit](http://fluentbit.io) sources distribute an example configuration file for the MQTT plugin and it's located under _conf/in_mqtt.conf_.
+The plugin recognizes the following setup under a __MQTT__ section:

 Here is an example: